thmxv/tx-lang-cxx/README.md

 ## Backlog

+- Tests
-- use gsl::at
+- Use gsl::at where necessary
-- use gsl::narrow_cast
+- Use gsl::narrow_cast where necessary
+- Ensure enough stack space
+- Add OP CODES for common constant values (0,1,2,-1)

+### To consider
-- 'could be const' warnings with containers when elements are const
+- Fix 'could be const' warnings with containers when elements are const
-- constexpr allocation and from_char (requires C++23 and support in stdlib)
-- Ensure enough stack space (grow or crash?)
+- constexpr (needs support from stdlib for allocation, codecvt and from_char)
+- use char8_t and u8string_view (needs libfmt support)

 ## Roadmap/TODO list